-The results for the Quarter ended June 30, 2013 are discussed under Section 1.2 - Review of Financial Results.
+The results for the Quarter ended September 30, 2013 are discussed under Section 1.2 - Review of Financial Results.
 Revenues are primarily from the sales of concentrates.
-There had been losses in each of the quarters up to December 31, 2009.
-Subsequent to January 1, 2010, the Company was profitable in the first three quarters of 2010 mainly as a result of higher gold prices.
-A fall in metal production during the fourth guarter of 2010 and a further fall in production during the first guarter of 2011 resulted in a losses being incurred in both these quarters.
-The return to profitability during the second, third and fourth quarter of 2011 was due to both the increased production levels achieved and the higher gold prices that prevailed during those quarters.
+The net income for the fourth quarter of 2011 was due to both the high production levels achieved and the higher gold prices that prevailed during that quarter.
 A fall in metal production during the first and third quarters of 2012, at a time of high gold prices, resulted in a loss being incurred in those quarters.
-The return to profitability in the second guarter of 2012 was primarily due to the higher production during that guarter.
-The net income of \$1,449 for the fourth quarter 2012 is attributable to the capitalisation of certain production costs totalling \$ 327,000 in the fourth guarter which costs had been included in production costs in the financials to the nine months ended September 30, 2012.
+The return to profitability in the second quarter of 2012 was primarily due to the higher production during that quarter.
+The net income of \$ 1,449 for the fourth quarter 2012 is attributable to the capitalisation of certain production costs totalling \$ 327,000 in the fourth quarter which costs had been included in production costs in the financials to the nine months ended September 30, 2012.
 The production costs capitalised were in connection with the creation of a number of paste cells in 2012 in preparation for their future utilisation when underground mining at the Omagh mine commences.
-A further fall in metal production during the first and second quarters of 2013 has resulted in significant losses for those guarters.
+A further fall in metal production during the first, second and third quarters of 2013 have resulted in significant losses for those quarters.